 Cuts, scratches, chafed palms, burns—these are things that can happen to you or anyone onboard.
 As a new boater, you have to be ready for these injuries so you can treat them immediately.
 If the injury is severe, you still need initial treatment before you can arrive on land or get a hold of emergency services.

 A few things you need to note when selecting a first-aid kit are the size and durability of kits, the quality of items, and the practicality of items.
 You want a kit that can serve you for a long time and can be used in a wide variety of emergencies.
+Along with the first aid kits, you should consider insuring your boat since it offers comprehensive protection against a wide range of dangers you might encounter at sea.
+With the agreed coverage, you can be protected against harm brought on by boating accidents to either you or other individuals.

 Arm Yourself with Knowledge